JohnFunkCode/ProgrammingChurch/README.md

 * On your raspberry pi clone your new repository into a directory called code

 #### Exercise 4 - built a circuit to connect a LED to a GPIO Pin
+There is a great tutorial on this at [ThePiHut](https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins)
+Don't worry much about the code, we'll get the code in the next exercise

-#### Exercise 1 - Writing to the GPIO pins of your Raspberry PI
+#### Exercise 1 - Code to Control the GPIO pins of your Raspberry PI
+* We will be using the Gpiozero library for all of our code.
+They have a great [documentation and recipies site](https://gpiozero.readthedocs.io/en/stable/)
-* fork my repository at xxxxxxxxxxxxxxxxx if you need help see: https://help.github.com/articles/fork-a-repo/
+* fork my repository at https://github.com/JohnFunkCode/RaspberryPiTutorial-1 if you need help see: https://help.github.com/articles/fork-a-repo/
 * clone your repository to laptop
-* change the code to make it blink the LED 10 times in a loop
+* change the code to make it blink the LED 10 times in a for loop
+* push it back to github and clone it down to your Raspberry Pi